FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_InternalDoc.md

 Subscription: `serverHealthUpdate`

 ## returns
-current hardware usage to the client event `serverHealthUpdate` with body,
+current hardware usage to the client event `serverHealthUpdate` with body

 ```json
 {
     "CPU": 56,